-Bank of New York Mellon Corp lifted its stake in Gold Fields Limited (NYSE:GFI - Free Report) by 42.3% during the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 64,670 shares of the company's stock after acquiring an additional 19,228 shares during the quarter.
+Bank of New York Mellon Corp grew its position in Gold Fields Limited (NYSE:GFI - Free Report) by 42.3% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 64,670 shares of the company's stock after purchasing an additional 19,228 shares during the quarter.
 Bank of New York Mellon Corp's holdings in Gold Fields were worth $1,429,000 as of its most recent SEC filing.

 About Gold Fields